Insured vs Claimant Delays, Public Adjusters, and the Nuclear Option: The Appraisal Clause

 Public Adjuster on a Claimant’s Claim

+Different leverage, same outcome.
 In third-party claims, a public adjuster:

-Forces written liability positions
+Forces written liability positions.

-Documents unreasonable delays
+Documents unreasonable delays.

-Escalates silence into exposure
+Escalates silence into exposure.

-Prepares the file for litigation or regulatory action
+Prepares the file for litigation or regulatory action.

 You’re not asking for courtesy.
+You’re building pressure.
+And pressure ends delays.

 The Appraisal Clause: Ending Valuation Stalling Instantly

 If the delay revolves around value, arguing is a waste of oxygen.
+That’s when you invoke the appraisal clause.

 What Appraisal Does (and Why Insurers Hate It)

-Removes valuation from the adjuster
+Removes valuation from the adjuster.

-Forces both sides to appoint appraisers
+Forces both sides to appoint appraisers.

-Uses an umpire if needed
+Uses an umpire if needed.

-Eliminates “we disagree” as a delay tactic
+Eliminates “we disagree” as a delay tactic.

+No more reviews.
 No more lowball loops.
+No more waiting.

 Appraisal on an Insured’s Claim